Orange (manga): Manga

-A spin off manga began serialization in Monthly Action on March 25, 2016.
+A spin-off manga began serialization in Monthly Action on March 25, 2016.

 Live action

-A live-action film adaptation was released on December 12, 2015 in Japan with Tao Tsuchiya and Kento Yamazaki as the main characters; directed by Kojiro Hashimoto and written by Arisa Kaneko.
+A live-action film adaptation was released on December 12, 2015, in Japan with Tao Tsuchiya and Kento Yamazaki being the main characters.
+It was directed by Kojiro Hashimoto and written by Arisa Kaneko.

 Anime

 The anime adaptation of Orange is produced by Telecom Animation Film and directed by Hiroshi Hamasaki and Naomi Nakayama, with Yūko Kakihara handling series scripts, Nobuteru Yūki designing the characters and Hiroaki Tsutsumi composing the music.
-The series premiered on July 4, 2016 on Tokyo MX and AT-X. The series was simulcast on Crunchyroll outside of Asia, while Funimation produced an English dub as the series aired.
-The opening theme song is "Hikari no Hahen" (光の破片) by Yu Takahashi, and the ending theme song is "Mirai" (未来) by Kobukuro, which also served as the main theme song for the live-action film and the anime series.
+The series premiered on July 4, 2016, on Tokyo MX and AT-X. The series was simulcast on Crunchyroll outside of Asia, while Funimation produced an English dub as the series aired.
+The opening theme song is "Hikari no Hahen" (光の破片) by Yu Takahashi while the ending theme song is "Mirai" (未来) by Kobukuro, the latter of which also served as the main theme song for the live-action film and anime.

 Episode list

 Film

-An anime theatrical film, titled Orange: Mirai (オレンジ -未来-, Orenji: Mirai), was announced at the end of the television anime's final episode.
+An anime theatrical film, titled Orange: Mirai (オレンジ -未来-, Orenji: Mirai), was announced at the end of the anime television series' final episode.
 The film will retell the series' main story from Suwa's viewpoint, and will also feature an original story written by Takano which is set after the anime and manga series.
-It is scheduled for a 2-week premiere in Japanese theaters that premiered on November 18, 2016.
+It scheduled for a two-week premiere in Japanese theaters that premiered on November 18, 2016.